The Bankrate promise

-Top 8 car-buying mistakes
+Top 9 car-buying mistakes

-Buying a car can be a tricky process; to get the best deal, avoid these common pitfalls.
+Buying a car can be a tricky process.
+To get the best deal, avoid these common pitfalls.

 1. Buying the wrong vehicle

-Instead of sticking to the dealer closest to home, ask around, learn from friends’ experiences and research each dealer’s Customer Satisfaction Index (CSI) score.
+Don’t just go to the dealer closest to home.
+Ask around, learn from friends’ experiences and research each dealer’s Customer Satisfaction Index (CSI) score.
 These scores are developed based on customer feedback and satisfaction and are used by auto manufacturers to stay abreast of how well car dealerships are handling the sales process.

 4. Talking trade-in too early

 “Most dealerships like to negotiate the sale price of a car and the shopper’s trade-in price at the same time.
 Doing so can add confusion to the process, and shoppers rarely benefit,” says Matt Smith, deputy editor of CarGurus.
 Negotiate a satisfactory price for the new car first, then bring up your trade-in afterward.

 5. Going alone when you need a helping hand